pierrejay/EZLink/README.md

 pio test -e hardware_test
 ```

-As a side note, the raw performance was measured at a ~2.5ms round-trip time par `MESSAGE_ACK`/`REQUEST` (w/o processing in the callback) between two ESP32S3s on a 115200 baud UART line, and as low as ~150µs using USB CDC between an MBP M1 running a Python script and an ESP32S3, which means that the frame processing overhead is negligible compared to the transmission time.
+As a side note, the raw performance was measured at a ~2ms round-trip time per `MESSAGE_ACK`/`REQUEST` (w/o processing in the callback) between two ESP32S3s on a 115200 baud UART line, and as low as ~150µs using USB CDC between an MBP M1 (running a Python script to build, send & parse frames) and an ESP32S3, which means that the frame processing overhead is negligible compared to the transmission time.

 ## Examples